Undergraduate Summer Research Program (USRP)

 Every summer, our department runs the Undergraduate Summer Research Program (USRP), in which undergraduates carry out research projects under the supervision of faculty and postdoc advisors.
 Students who are selected for this paid nine-week internship program (similar to an REU program) can participate in projects with a range of levels of difficulty and sophistication; some even co-author research articles for peer-reviewed journals based on their summer research.
 The topics that undergraduate researchers have tackled in the past have spanned all of experimental, observational, and theoretical astronomy.
 Participating in the summer program is an excellent introduction to research astronomy, and for students interested in majoring in astrophysics it is a great way to learn whether this is something you would like to pursue for a career (many former participants have gone on to graduate school and to careers in astronomy and other sciences).

-This year the program will run from June 9 through August 7, 2015.
+This year the program will run from June 7 through August 5, 2016.
 You will be expected to be on campus during this entire period.
 As a participant in the program you will receive a stipend to cover on-campus housing and other living expenses.
-While we welcome students from other institutions with their own

 1) A brief essay consisting of approximately two paragraphs, no more than one page (reasonable margins, 12-point font).
 The first paragraph should briefly describe course-work and/or previous research experiences that you feel are relevant.
 The second paragraph should describe why you would like to participate.
 Please also indicate the subject in which you intend to major and your citizenship.